top of page

 Detoxification pathways are the routes in which debris travels to be escorted out of your body through bodily waste like urine, mucus, sweat, and bowel movements.

-When cleanses or fasts are done by these patients, it forces their liver, kidneys, and adrenal glands to work very hard, very quickly - squeezing large amounts of waste products into their bloodstream.
+When intense cleanses or fasts are done, it forces the liver, kidneys, and adrenal glands to work very hard, very quickly - squeezing large amounts of waste products into the bloodstream.

-These waste products are dumped too fast to be efficiently escorted out of their body.
-It clogs their already strained detoxification pathways and creates additional (potentially long-term) symptoms.
+These waste products can be dumped too fast to be efficiently escorted out of the body.
+It can clog already strained detoxification pathways and create additional (potentially long-term) symptoms.

 What is Herxheimer's Reaction - And What Isn't